fscottfoti/togethermap/README.md

 Documentation is available [here](http://fscottfoti.github.io/togethermap_help/).
 The most interesting part of that documentation to this audience is probably the discussion of how to [customize](http://fscottfoti.github.io/togethermap_help/customization/) rendering of places in TM, which is definitely a programming exercise - it uses Handlebars.js and Autoform extensively, as well as Javascript functions for theming and allows configuration of Meteor/Mongo filters via the interface.

-## Why not Postgres?

-Let's get this one out of the way right from the start: why not back with a Postgres/Postgis db?
-Honestly, for two reasons.
-1) Postgres is a bear to install and 2) maintaining schemas across application contexts is an enormous pain.
-In my opinion, it's about time for geo to move to the web paradigm = json documents and filters on collections rather than relationships, and do geo analysis in Python.
-The day might not be today, but it's coming.
-Of course, many important projects are built on Postgis today, so including Postgis connectivity as an option makes a ton of sense (it doesn't yet exist).

 ## Installation

 Installation is simple.